 Investors in Singapore should be very familiar with the blue chip stocks on the Singapore Stock Exchange, though their high valuations may have put some off investing in them.
 But the truth is, investors could be well rewarded in the long term through recurring dividends.

-Here, we put the spotlight back on our top 8 blue chip stocks that offer sound investment merits and warrants a place in your investment portfolio.
+Back in 2016, we listed 6 of our best blue chip stocks.
+Here, we put the spotlight on our top 8 blue chip stocks for 2017.
+These blue chip stocks offer sound investment merits and warrants a place in your investment portfolio.

 The good thing is, these stocks in our Top 8 list have solid management teams running the business, with long historical track records of profit-making and rewarding investors with through dividends.
 On top of that, prices for our selected blue chip stocks are currently at undemanding levels and are well poised to capture the economic recovery that is expected to happen this year.